MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-01-azure-security.md

 At a high level, this encourages you to consider:

-- What operating systems, programming languages, frameworks, tools, database technologies and devices are leveraging (or planning to leverage) on Azure?
+- What operating systems, programming languages, frameworks, tools, database technologies and devices are you leveraging (or planning to leverage) on Azure?
-- How will you monitor, detect and respond to threats within your cloud resources?
+- How will you monitor, detect, and respond to threats within your cloud resources?
-- How will you manage the deployment of resources and control, manage and monitor changes to your cloud infrastructure and applications?
+- How will you manage the deployment of resources and control, manage, and monitor changes to your cloud infrastructure and applications?
 - How will you detect vulnerabilities in your cloud applications?
 - How will you control access to your cloud storage?
 - How will you limit access between specific devices and subnets and ensure that the minimum required access is enabled?
 - How will you detect and block malicious software on your Virtual Machines or other compute services?
 - How will you recover your service should malicious activity or disruption occur?
-- How will you limit, monitor and control access to your Azure resources and manage access to your applications?
+- How will you limit, monitor, and control access to your Azure resources and manage access to your applications?